-A similar example of this would be wolves or tigers stretching before a hunt.
+A similar example would be wolves or tigers stretching before a hunt.

-Your dog may do the gesture before readying itself before a walk.
-Suppose, you always take your dog out around 11 am or 5 pm.
-Because of habitual reasons, your dog will stretch itself prior to going out.
+Your dog may make the gesture before readying itself for a walk.
+Suppose you always take your dog out around 11 am or 5 pm.
+Because of chronic reasons, your dog will stretch itself before going out.

-If you notice this sort of activity, no need to be freaked out.
-It’s totally normal and your dog is just preparing itself.
+Suppose you notice this sort of activity; there is no need to be freaked out.
+It’s normal, and your dog is just preparing itself.

 Reason 5: Stretching Also Means Splooting

-Splooting is a special type of dog gesture.
+Splooting is a particular type of dog gesture.
 This is slightly different from regular stretching.
 This stretch pattern is commonly seen among breeds like greyhounds or corgis.

-Splooting is a movement pattern where a dog completely lies down on the floor.
+Splooting is a movement pattern where a dog lies on the floor.
 It then stretches its belly to its fullest extent.
 This is super comfortable for dogs.

 This particular movement helps them cool down their bellies!
-If the weather has been really warm recently, you may find your dog splooting.
+If the weather has been hot recently, you may find your dog splooting.

 These were some of the most important reasons behind your dog stretching.
-As I’ve mentioned at the beginning, there’s nothing really serious about it at all.
+As I mentioned at the beginning, there’s nothing serious about it.

-But sometimes, stretching can often indicate an early stage of pancreatitis among dogs.
-In such a case, a dog will just constantly stretch the abdomen part.
+But sometimes, stretching can indicate an early stage of pancreatitis among dogs.
+In such a case, a dog will constantly stretch the abdomen part.

-But by knowing the reasons behind pancreatitis in dogs, you can rule it out easily.
-It never hurts to be absolutely sure, does it?
+But by knowing the reasons behind pancreatitis in dogs, you can rule it out quickly.
+It never hurts to be sure.

-Answer: Pushing up against you often signifies a fear or dominance gesture.
-It’s pretty common in dogs.
+Pushing up against you often signifies a fear or dominance gesture.
+It’s pretty standard in dogs.
 Like this, you’ll also notice the opposite too.
 If your dog is going backward, it means a vulnerable/safe gesture.

-Answer: Stretching paws on a human indicates a gesture of love.
+Stretching paws on a human indicate a gesture of love.
 It’s seen among both cats and dogs and is quite common.
-It just means that your dog is trying to love you and show you some affection.
+It just means your dog is trying to love you and show you affection.

-Answer: A dog marks his territory by bowing his head and covering the area with his smell.
+A dog marks his territory by bowing his head and covering the area with his smell.
+If a dog is bowing his head on you, he’s keeping you safe from other dogs.
 It becomes a warning for other dogs to stay away.
-If a dog is bowing his head on you, he’s marking you safe from other dogs.